What is Trigger Thumb?

 Trigger thumb treatment Singapore.
 There are many treatment options to reduce pain and disorders associated with the thumb and trigger finger.
 Frequent breaks and over-the-counter medications are enough to bring temporary relief and may reduce the rate of onset for reduced irritation and swelling of the tissues.
 Individuals looking for long-term treatment for Trigger Thumb, however, are advised to consider the proper stretching and exercises that promote the integrity of the muscles and tendons in the hand and forearm.
 Stretching that helps thin and extend the affected tendon and exercises that improve circulation and break up adhesion develops and nodules, most often formed from scar tissue, is very important.
 Oral medications and injection may also be recommended.
 Although surgery is the most used method of treatment, it is far from effective.
 Non-invasive flexor tendon stretching exercises promote and strengthen the extensor tendons showed great promise in preventing and treating this disorder.

-Looking for Trigger Thumb treatment singapore?
-Please contact us by calling (65) 64762106 or Schedule an Appointment here on our website.
+Looking for Trigger Thumb treatment Singapore?
+Please contact us by calling (65) 66532628 or Schedule an Appointment here on our website.
 Our professional orthopaedic specialist for trigger thumb treatment Singapore has more than 20 years experience.
 Be assured that you will be receiving professional treatments that suit your needs.
 Consultations are covered by most insurance.

 - Surgery is More Superior for Carpal Tunnel Syndrome than Steroid Injection